 The captain gave out his orders and witnessed with pride his crew at work.
-The zampolit stood not far off.
-A young man fresh out of training, he eyed his bosses with awe while maintaining a straight face.
+The zampolit stood not far off, wiping the sweat from his brow.
 The Akula Sub K-570 roved ahead of the massive vessel while its sister, K-490, covered the rear.

 The United States of America was at peace with the Union of the Soviet Socialist Republics.
 The War of the Three Powers had formally and officially ended only five months before.
 Trade embargoes were lifted.
 Commerce began to flow more evenly between the two states.
 Newer policies were brought up as newer men were brought into office.

-And they paved way for a new war.
+And they all paved way for a new war.

 He handed him the file.
 "Comrade Chairman, everything is set.
-He is awaiting your permission."
+Our agents are awaiting your permission."

 The Chairman of the KGB looked up from his desk.
 He clasped his hands and planted his chin firmly on top.
 Five months of planning, secrecy, and preparation all came to this.
 Timing was now.
 It was all a matter of luck.
 He nodded.
 "Permission granted."

 "Da, Comrade Chairman."

 The officer left the office.
-The Chairman knew that he had sealed the fate his country's finest relic.
+The Chairman knew that he had sealed the fate his country's finest relic and unwittingly his own.

 Hanley sat on her bunk.
 At least her guards had the courtesy to allow her privacy.
 Although, they remained stationed outside the door.
 She lifted a palm to her face.
 And wiped off a lot of sweat.
 God, I hate those cameras!

-"At least I saw home…" she let her voice trail off.
+"At least I got to visit home…" she let her voice trail off.
 She rested her head on the pillow and released herself into sweet darkness.
 Still, she couldn't get the thought out of her mind that maybe the Soviet Union was…

 She spared no time and was already on her feet, not bothering to wipe the blood that had now colored her palms.
 It was a slanted maze—gravity was really a bitch now.